Tingroom

 Some doctors have reported the use of the placebo effect in treatment.
 For example, a doctor tells a patient that a new drug will stop his or her pain.
 The pill is only sugar.
 The patient does not know that.
 The patients takes the pills and reports that the pain is gone.

-An influential study appeared in nineteen-fifty-five.
+An influential3 study appeared in nineteen-fifty-five.
 It said treatment with a placebo made patients feel better thirty-five percent of the time.
 In two-thousand-one, Danish researchers reported that they had examined more than one-hundred studies.
 They found little 3)evidence of healing as a result of the use of placebos.
 Other scientists disputed those findings.

 But some medical researchers do think it is wrong to use inactive substances when testing new drugs.
 They say it would be better to use existing drugs instead of placebos and see if the new drug is more effective.

-Other researchers are looking at the placebo effect in connection with the use of real drugs for conditions like asthma and high blood pressure.
+Other researchers are looking at the placebo effect in connection with the use of real drugs for conditions like asthma4 and high blood pressure.
 They want to prove whether a drug works better if a doctor provides it cheerfully and tells the patient that it will help.
 They say a good relationship between a patient and a doctor may increase the 4)effectiveness of the drugs that the doctor provides.

 Doctors say investigating the placebo effect is important for the future of medicine.
 They say the knowledge gained may make it possible to reduce the number of drugs people need to take to improve their health.